-Most recently in the States, David's Vegas-style show Icons which he co-wrote and directed featuring one of America's top impressionists has been playing in Reno.
-In the UK his most recent credits are the new musical MONKEE BUSINESS about the 1960s band and featuring their songs, in Glasgow and the Palace Theatre Manchester.
-His other recent productions include a major new musical version of PETER PAN for Curve in Leicester, the thriller DEADLY MURDER with Rula Lenska at The Mill at Sonning, the world premiere of TERMS OF ENDEARMENT in the UK with Linda Gray, and before that, UK tours of THE SAFARI PARTY by Tim Firth, MARRYING THE MISTRESS, which he adapted for the stage with Joanna Trollope’s blessing from her best-selling novel, and the stage version of Rosamunde Pilcher’s THE SHELL SEEKERS with variously Stephanie Cole, Rosemary Leach and Susannah York.
+In the States, David's Vegas-style show Icons which he co-wrote and directed featuring one of America's top impressionists played in Reno and in the UK his his credits include MONKEE BUSINESS about the 1960s band featuring their songs at the Palace Theatre Manchester, a new musical version of PETER PAN for Curve, the thriller DEADLY MURDER with Rula Lenska at The Mill at Sonning, the world premiere of TERMS OF ENDEARMENT with Linda Gray, and UK tours of THE SAFARI PARTY by Tim Firth, MARRYING THE MISTRESS - adapted from Joanna's Trollope's best-selling novel, and the stage version of Rosamunde Pilcher’s THE SHELL SEEKERS with variously Stephanie Cole, Rosemary Leach and Susannah York.

 THE PRISONER OF SECOND AVENUE starring Richard Dreyfuss and Marsha Mason at the Haymarket Theatre London endorsed David’s affinity with the work of Neil Simon - he previously directed LOST IN YONKERS with Maureen Lipman and Rosemary Harris at the Strand Theatre, Anna Massey in the critically acclaimed British premiere of BROADWAY BOUND at Greenwich, and productions of THE ODD COUPLE, THE GINGERBREAD LADY, CHAPTER TWO and THE LAST OF THE RED HOT LOVERS.
 It was with Simon's hit musical THEY'RE PLAYING OUR SONG starring Tom Conti and Gemma Craven that David made his London West End directorial debut following extensive work in the United States.